szx0112/Co-optimalCoveragePathPlanner/README.md

 3. Deap
 4. VTK

-Code was originally developed in Ubuntu 16.04 python 3.4, tested in Ubuntu 20.04 python 3.8.
+Code was originally developed under Ubuntu 16.04 python 3.4, tested in Ubuntu 20.04 python 3.8.

 # Models
 Four models can be found /meshes folder, including three models used in SIP and the paper